Collins-k14/my-portfolio/README.md

 ## 📸 Features

 - Responsive design for desktop and mobile
-- Smooth scroll and section transitio
+- Smooth scroll and section transition
 - Responsive Contact form
 - Footer with social icons and contact details